everest-engineering/terraform-aws-hazelcast-ecs/README.md

 **Notes:**

 - Please note that the AMI provided must be an ECS Optimised AMI with Docker and ECS agent installed.
-- `hazelcast_discovery_tag_key` will be used to configure auto discovery with Hazelcast AWS plugin
+- `hazelcast_discovery_tag_key` will be used to configure auto discovery with Hazelcast AWS plugin.

 ## Outputs